amonjaraz/guitar-tuner/README.md

 Summary: A pitch detection app running on the web that is capable of tuning musical instruments.
-It currently only work on desktop/laptop computers.
+It currently only works on desktop/laptop computers.